 A delay in distribution receipt- skewing returns as the overall return figures (growth + income) are incomplete.

-This managed fund feature is worth remembering only during the month of July.
+This managed fund feature is worth remembering mainly during the month of July.
 There are funds making monthly, quarterly or semi-annually distributions which in turn will be reflected in the respective end of month price for that particular fund.
-Under tax law, managed funds are required to make their final distributions at the end of each financial year, making the 30 June payments sizable compared to other payments made (if made more frequently) and more noticeable.
+Under tax law, managed funds are required to make their final distributions at the end of each financial year, making the 30 June payments sizeable compared to other payments made (if made more frequently) and more noticeable.

 Currently, there is a lot going on globally which is likely to impact financial markets and portfolios.
 Yet, before you fret about the capital value of your portfolio, especially in July, remember not all is as it seems.